We bring together national experts and facilities to solve cutting-edge challenges in quantum information science

 National labs, universities and technology companies are partners in Q-NEXT.
 These organizations bring together world-leading experts in multiple areas of research, top-tier facilities, and cutting-edge projects and collaborations to advance the state of the art in quantum information science and technology.

-The Q-NEXT team will build two national quantum foundries, one at Argonne and the other at SLAC National Accelerator Laboratory.
+The Q-NEXT team is building two national quantum foundries, one at Argonne and the other at SLAC National Accelerator Laboratory.
 These foundries will serve as a quantum factory, producing a robust supply chain of high-quality, standardized materials and devices that will support quantum-enabled applications.

 The next-generation workforce